 ACS CAN supports H.R.
-1570 and S. 668 - the Removing Barriers to Colorectal Cancer Screening Act Representatives Donald Payne, Jr. (D-NJ-10) & Rodney Davis (R-IL-13) and Senators Sherrod Brown (D-OH) & Roger Wicker (R-MS).
+1017 and S. 479 - the Removing Barriers to Colorectal Cancer Screening Act sponsored by Representative Charlie Dent (R-PA-15) and Senator Brown (D-OH).
 Eliminating the surprise bill associated with polyp removal during screening colonoscopy could increase the number of Medicare beneficiaries being screened for this devastating disease.
 Passing the Removing Barriers to Colorectal Cancer Screening Act would eliminate the unexpected cost, and remove the financial disincentives that prevent people from getting this life-saving cancer screening.
-By passing this Act, Congress could help increase screening rates among seniors and reduce death and suffering from colorectal cancer.
+By passing this Act, Congress would help increase screening rates among seniors and reduce death and suffering from colorectal cancer.